Como Garden, High Street Kensington review

 Warm Focaccia with Nutella and Strawberries.
 Como Garden, High Street Kensington.
 Image credit MTotoe.

 We tried a couple of cocktails from their beautifully illustrated menu.
-My mocktail Prima dell’ Alba (blackberry, apple juice, cranberry juice, lime juice) was not chilled enough and wasoverly sweet and would have benefitted from a few more squeezes of lime.
+My mocktail Prima dell’ Alba (blackberry, apple juice, cranberry juice, lime juice) was not chilled enough and was overly sweet and would have benefitted from a few more squeezes of lime.
 My partner’s Lago Amaranto (gin, limoncello, blackberries, sugar) was left unfinished, the gin used proved not to her liking.
 On this basis I would suggest sticking with wine when dining here.
-The list is predominantly Italian with a few French and Spain options.
+The list is predominantly Italian with a few French and Spainis options.

 Would Como Garden be worth travelling across town for?
 Probably not.
 But for locals, it’s certainly a nice option to have, reasonably priced and is particularly appealing for lunch while shopping along Kensington High Street.
 Also worth noting is the Pasta Lunch Menu for £14.50 which includes a salad and a choice of six pasta dishes or risotto, great value for a quick midday meal.
 By evening, the restaurant transforms into a warm, cosy setting for traditional Italian food—done well.